sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    docker container run --name api --net fabmedical -p 3001:3001 content-api
    ```

-2. The `docker container run` command has failed because it is configured to connect to mongodb using a localhost URL.
-However, now that content-api is isolated in a separate container, it cannot access mongodb via localhost even when running on the same docker host.
-Instead, the API must use the bridge network to connect to mongodb.
+2. The `docker container run` command has failed because it is configured to connect to MongoDB using a localhost URL.
+However, now that content-api is isolated in a separate container, it cannot access MongoDB via localhost even when running on the same docker host.
+Instead, the API must use the bridge network to connect to MongoDB.

    ```text
       > content-api@0.0.0 start